 Interventions/AMPs will never stop you from using your skills.
 Many Birthing Better families experienced the assessments, monitoring and procedures that were part of the standards of care of their midwife or obstetrician and even hospital policies.

 Some interventions are chosen by the birthing woman, needed because of circumstances or imposed on any woman.
 Birthing Better families pretty much accepted (may not have liked or wanted) whatever happened and just used all their skills.
 In other words, skills grew from the exercises you’ve been learning in your 8th month of pregnancy for your normal delivery.

 ‘Is it too late?’

 Goodness no. What is ideal has to be balanced by what is real.
 You are where you are in your pregnancy.
 You can’t replay this day in your pregnancy tomorrow so why regret anything.
 Time is moving on and your birth is getting closer.

-You are more motivated and that motivation will lead you to learning, quickly practicing, integrating and using the skills you learn from the exercises we’re going to teach you.
+You are more motivated and that motivation will lead you to learn, quickly practicing, integrating and using the skills you learn from the exercises we’re going to teach you.

 And rest assured there tens of thousands of Birthing Better families behind you and the hundreds who developed these skills.
 Do you honestly believe all Birthing Better families did everything perfectly?
 Get real.
 This means just perfect one or more skill and don’t worry about being perfect.